lucalusn/mobility/README.md

 ## Example of use:

-1. Run the **docker-compose up** command in a terminal for starting the rabbitMQ, wait for the command to complete its execution.
+1. Run the **docker-compose up -d** command in a terminal for starting the rabbitMQ, wait for the command to complete its execution.
 You have to be in the same directory of a *docker-compose.yaml* file.

 2. run  the script **pv_main.py**